-This is not a complete backup, but worth considering as an option to retrieve your files.
+This is not a complete backup but worth considering as an option to retrieve your files.
 Files that you store on OneDrive are stored in the Cloud - you just need to log into your OneDrive account and choose the stored files you wish to access.
 To start using OneDrive, sign up and set up online.
-You can find OneDrive app in Windows 10 by typing "one drive" in search.
+You can find the OneDrive app in Windows 10 by typing "one drive" in search.

 Recovery Using System Restore

 System Restore tool creates restore points.
 A restore point is a collection of important system files stored by System Restore on a given date and time.
 System Restore reverts everything to a saved restore point, but first, you must have one recorded.
 If a restore point does not exist on your computer, System Restore has nothing to revert to.
-To use this tool, must create restore points.
+To use this tool, you must create restore points.

-To create a restore point, type "restore" in Search and click the result: "Create a restore point".
+To create a restore point, type "restore" in Search and click the result: "Create a restore point."

 Click "Create..." in the System Properties window.

-Name your restore point and click "Create".
+Name your restore point and click "Create."
 Windows will start creating a restore point for you.